Heteroscedastic Uncertainty Estimation Framework for Unsupervised Registration: Related works

 \subsection{Heteroscedastic uncertainty estimation}

-To model the heteroscedastic uncertainty in imaging problems, \citet{kendall_what_2017} proposes a probabilistic joint optimization strategy by minimizing the negative log-likelihood (NLL) under the maximum likelihood estimation (MLE) framework via stochastic gradient descent.
-The objective includes a data-fidelity term with predictive inverse heteroscedastic variance weighting and a regularization term on the predictive variance.
-This formulation is proven to be effective in many applications such as surface normal estimation \cite{bae_estimating_2021} and image segmentation \cite{monteiro_stochastic_2020}. \citet{seitzer_pitfalls_2022} further advances such formulation by arguing that the inverse variance weighting on data fidelity results in undersampling, causing performance degradation.
-They propose a $\beta$-exponentiated weighting, termed $\beta$-NLL to address this issue.
+To model the heteroscedastic uncertainty in imaging problems, Kendall et al.~\cite{kendall_what_2017} proposed a joint mean-and-variance optimization strategy by minimizing the negative log-likelihood (NLL) under the maximum likelihood estimation (MLE) framework.
+This formulation has been effective in many applications, such as surface normal estimation \cite{bae_estimating_2021} and image segmentation \cite{monteiro_stochastic_2020}.
+Seitzer et al. further advanced the formulation with $\beta$-NLL to address the undesired undersampling effects of the inverse variance weighting of the data fidelity term~\cite{seitzer_pitfalls_2022}.
 In this paper, we selected both NLL \cite{kendall_what_2017} and $\beta$-NLL \cite{seitzer_pitfalls_2022} as our baselines for heteroscedastic uncertainty estimation.